Vallabhbhai Patel: Political integration of independent India

-As the first Home Minister, Patel played the key role in the integration of the princely states into the Indian federation.
+As the first Home Minister, Patel played one of the major role in the integration of the princely states into the Indian federation.
 This achievement formed the cornerstone of Patel's popularity in the post-independence era.
-Even today he is remembered as the man who united India.
 He is, in this regard, compared to Otto von Bismarck who unified the many German states in 1871.
 Under the plan of 3 June, more than 565 princely states were given the option of joining either India or Pakistan, or choosing independence.
 Indian nationalists and large segments of the public feared that if these states did not accede, most of the people and territory would be fragmented.
 The Congress, as well as senior British officials, considered Patel the best man for the task of achieving conquest of the princely states by the Indian dominion.
-Gandhi had said to Patel, "The problem of the States is so difficult that you alone can solve it".
+Gandhi had said to Patel, "The problem of the States is so difficult that you alone can solve it."
 Patel was considered a statesman of integrity with the practical acumen and resolve to accomplish a monumental task.
 He asked V. P. Menon, a senior civil servant with whom he had worked on the partition of India, to become his right-hand man as chief secretary of the States Ministry.
 On 6 August 1947, Patel began lobbying the princes, attempting to make them receptive towards dialogue with the future government and forestall potential conflicts.
 Patel used social meetings and unofficial surroundings to engage most of the monarchs, inviting them to lunch and tea at his home in Delhi.
 At these meetings, Patel explained that there was no inherent conflict between the Congress and the princely order.
 Patel invoked the patriotism of India's monarchs, asking them to join in the independence of their nation and act as responsible rulers who cared about the future of their people.
 He persuaded the princes of 565 states of the impossibility of independence from the Indian republic, especially in the presence of growing opposition from their subjects.
 He proposed favourable terms for the merger, including the creation of privy purses for the rulers' descendants.
 While encouraging the rulers to act out of patriotism, Patel did not rule out force.
 Stressing that the princes would need to accede to India in good faith, he set a deadline of 15 August 1947 for them to sign the instrument of accession document.
 All but three of the states willingly merged into the Indian union; only Jammu and Kashmir, Junagadh, and Hyderabad did not fall into his basket.